This article is part of the Center for Media & Democracy's spotlight on global corporations.

 Roundup Ready Controversy

-(Note: There are a host of other concerns with genetic modification.
-Issues and statistics in the fast-paced biotech world are ever in flux.
-The reader is encouraged to visit the other websites below for more and up-to-date info.)
-Monsanto is considered the Mother of agricultural biotech (1).
-Their "Roundup Ready" crops have been genetically engineered to allow direct application of the Monsanto herbicide glyphosate allowing farmers to drench both their crops and crop land with the herbicide so as to be able to kill nearby weeds without killing the crops.
+Monsanto's "Roundup Ready" crops have been genetically engineered to allow direct application of the Monsanto herbicide glyphosate, which lets farmers drench both their crops and crop land with the herbicide so as to be able to kill nearby weeds without killing the crops.
 According to Charles M. Benbrook, an expert in the field: "RR soybeans are heavily herbicide dependent."

 For more see Monsanto's Roundup Ready Controversy.